bparanj/crystal/electronics/experiments/queue/zener-diode.md

 - The reference voltage is the specific voltage at which the Zener diode stabilizes the voltage.
 - The process of voltage stabilization uses the Zener diode’s property of conducting in reverse bias at this reference voltage.

-### Analogy

 Think of the reference voltage as the target voltage the Zener diode is designed to maintain, while voltage stabilization is the action or behavior of holding the voltage constant at that level.

 ### Practical Example

 A Zener diode with a 5.1V reference voltage will stabilize the voltage at approximately 5.1V across its terminals when used in a circuit with an appropriate series resistor and sufficient input voltage.

 The reference voltage is the voltage value, while voltage stabilization is the functional behavior that ensures the voltage remains constant at or near the reference voltage.